Crock Pot Ribs (Baby Back Ribs with Dry Rub)

 How long should dry rub be on before starting slow cooker ribs?

-Since in this instance (just like my country style pork ribs), we are using the dry rub in conjunction with barbecue sauce, the rub only needs to be applied to the ribs for 15 minutes before putting the crock pot baby back ribs in the slow cooker.
+Since in this instance (just like my country style pork ribs oven), we are using the dry rub in conjunction with barbecue sauce, the rub only needs to be applied to the ribs for 15 minutes before putting the crock pot baby back ribs in the slow cooker.

 Between the rub and the barbecue sauce, there will be plenty of flavor in the final result for these slow cooker ribs.